 A 2006 study conducted in Israel found that facial expressions associated with concentration, sadness, and anger can be inherited.
 Researchers videotaped 21 people born blind and 30 of their sighted relatives.
 Participants were asked to solve challenging puzzles, listen to a disgusting story, recount a sad or joyful personal experience, and respond to a silly question.

-Those who were blind had very similar facial expressions to their sighted relatives when concentrating, feeling angry, or feeling sad.
+The blind participants had very similar facial expressions to their sighted relatives when concentrating, or experiencing anger and sadness.
 Moreover, a computer program able to recognize similar facial expressions correctly matched blind participants with their relatives 80% of the time.

 2. Deviated septum

 The septum is the bone and cartilage that divides your nasal cavity into two nostrils.
 The septum can become deviated or crooked, making it more difficult to breathe.
 A deviated septum is most commonly the result of blunt trauma, such as a blow to the face.

 However, it’s also associated with conditions that affect connective tissue, such as Marfan syndrome and Ehlers-Danlos syndrome, both of which are genetic.

 A study conducted by the Sleep Foundation revealed that insomnia can be genetic.
 According to their research, your heritability gives you an up to 58% chance of struggling with many aspects of sleep.
 These include how many hours of sleep you need, obstructive sleep apnea and your circadian rhythms.

 A V-shaped frontal hairline, often called a widow’s peak, is a morphogenetic trait inherited by people from their parents.
 It has also been associated with a number of inherited genetic conditions, such as Aarskog-Scott Syndrome and Opitz Syndrome.